l1m120/DBSymmetricEncryption/README.md

   - Files labeled starting with `2` and `3`.
 - **Details**:
   - **Files Starting with `2`**:
-    - Inserts unencrypted user data into the `unencrypted_users` table with the following attributes:
+    - Inserts 1000 random unencrypted user data into the `unencrypted_users` table with the following attributes:

       | **Attribute** | **Description**        |
       |---------------|------------------------|